Trepan-Debuggers/python3-trepan/docs/syntax/arange.rst

 Syntax for Address Ranges
 =========================

-Address ranges are used in the `disassemble` command.
-It is like a range but we allow addresses.
-An add
+Address ranges are used in the :ref:`disassemble <disassemble>` command.
+It is like a range, but we allow addresses.

 An address range is in one of the following forms: